 Experimentation is the key to covering new sonic territory, but it can be easy to get lost along the way.
 Here are 2 tips to help you make better microphone choices.

 The question of how we use each type of microphone works on more than one level.
 To someone that’s never been in a studio, the entirely reasonable assumption might sound something like, “If microphones just capture sound, why are there so many types?
 Shouldn’t they all do the same thing?”
-Well, yeah, they kinda do, but more on that later.
+Microphone choices can be more complicated than that.

-For the studio professionals, the technical aspects are clearer: they know what the different mics do.
+For the studio professionals, the microphone choices are driven by technical aspects: they know what the different mics do.
 But why do the same mics continue to be selected for the same applications?
 When we think of the kick drum, why do we instinctively reach for the D112?
 Why do barely think twice before we whack a 57 on the guitar cab?
 For the floor tom, you can’t go past a trusty 421, right?

 There’s a reason why these selections spring to mind: they sound good.
 And for those who’ve learned by watching other more experienced engineers go about their craft, they’ve heard the proof, dozens of times.